veikkonyfors/blog/_posts/2024-01-11-electromagnetic-wave.md

 Here I try to dig into this from more philosophical perspective.

 Shortly said, electromagnetic waves are disturbances in the electromagnetic field.
 Consists of two distinct fields, electric and magnetic, living in strict orthogonal synchronized co-operation with each other.
-For clarity, I will concentrate only on the electric field here, but things apply to magnetic one in concurrence.
+For clarity, I will focus only on the electric field here, but things apply to magnetic one in concurrence.

 What's the disturbance in the electric field then?
 How could that be depicted?